seanli3/docker-haproxy-certbot/README.md

 Let's Encrypt is a service that allows the creation and renewal of SSL certificates at no cost through an API and with automatic authentication.
 Certbot is a Linux CLI tool for interfacing with the Let's Encrypt API.

 Certbot contains it's own http/https server and handles the authorization process from Let's Encrypt.
-This container is setup using HAProxy to redirect the Let's Encrypt callbacks (authentication) to the certbot http server while all other requests are directed to the backend server(s).
+This container is setup using HAProxy to redirect the Let's Encrypt callbacks (authentication) to the Certbot http server while all other requests are directed to the backend server(s).
 This configuration of HAProxy is also setup todo all the SSL termination so that your backend server(s) do not require a SSL configuration or certificates to be installed.

 In order to use this in your environment, you must point all your SSL enabled domains to the IP Address of this container.
 This means updating the A Records for these domains with your DNS Provider.
 This includes the website name and all alternate names (i.e. example.com and www.example.com).